draftm0de/github.workflows/.github/workflows-kept/flutter-ci.md

 ## Job Overview
 1. **verify-version-tag** — Checks out the repo with full history and runs the `flutter-auto-tagging` action to ensure the current `pubspec.yaml` version doesn’t lag behind existing git tags.
-2. **tests** — Repeats the checkout, re-reads pubspec metadata for downstream consumers, then executes the `flutter-test` composite action to set up Flutter, enforce formatting/analyzer consistency, and run `flutter test`.
+2. **tests** — Repeats the checkout, re-reads pubspec metadata for downstream consumers, then executes the `test-flutter` composite action to set up Flutter, enforce formatting/analyzer consistency, and run `flutter test`.

 ## How to Use
 Reference the workflow from another repository via `workflow_call` so you stay on the latest automation, or copy it verbatim if you need further tweaks.